 Prajit Kumar Das

-Engineering Manager @ Cisco Systems Inc.
+Software Engineering Leader @ Cisco Systems Inc.

 About Me

-With over of combined experience across industry and academia, I bring a unique perspective to software development—grounded in deep technical knowledge and shaped by a passion for security and scalable systems.
-My industry roles have included developing solutions for Single Sign-On (SSO), Multi-Factor Authentication (MFA), CVE mitigation, and deploying firewall technologies using modern infrastructure like Docker and Kubernetes.
-I have been fortunate to contribute at the intersection of research and real-world engineering, which has made me especially attuned to building secure, reliable, and user-centric systems.
+With over of combined experience across industry and academia, I bring a unique perspective to software development—grounded in deep technical knowledge and a passion for security and scalable systems.
+My expertise includes developing solutions for Single Sign-On (SSO) and Multi-Factor Authentication (MFA), and deploying technologies using modern infrastructure like Docker and Kubernetes.
+My Ph.D. in Computer Science from the University of Maryland, Baltimore County, and internships at Apple, Samsung, and Symantec have uniquely prepared me to build secure, reliable, and user-centric systems.

 Projects